mobxjs/mobx/docs/intro/how-to-read.md

 ## Guided tour

 To get an overall idea of how to use MobX with React, read through the current _MobX_ heading, in particular [The gist of MobX](concepts.md) section.
-These introduce you to the most important principles, API's and how they relate.
+It will introduce you to the most important principles, API's and how they relate.
-You should actually be ready to use MobX once you read this!
+You should be ready to use MobX once you read this!

 Here are a few suggestions about the next things to check out: